jyhi/Notes/Software Engineering/2019-02-28-system-models.md

       - e.g. exception handling
   - **"Inheritance"**
     - _dashline with backward empty arrow_ (A \<|-- B)
-      - but can in any direction based on precedence
+      - but can be in any direction based on precedence
     - some use cases that **share a superset** use case
       - e.g. display book info... in HTML... in plain text